COSC3020/theory-vs-practice-22dcolli-1/README.md

 otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

+## Note
+I am attempting this from scratch, however I believe that I do remember our logic from last semester on the occasions when it came up after class after lecture.
+Please forgive me if it isn't as verbose as my last answer as I am trying to be more concise with this excercise in particular.

 ## Answer
+1a)
+1b)
+1c)
+2)
+3a)
+3b)
+3c)